 Google UK, Google Maps, ReviewSolicitors, Chambers, Legal 500, SRA register, Lexcel, CQS.
 The signals that move legal SEO and AI visibility in the UK are not the signals that move it in the US or Australia.
 Trying to do all three would dilute the offer.

 How a probate searcher in Warrington behaves is not how a SaaS buyer in San Francisco behaves.
-Twenty years of patterns — mostly UK, increasingly UK legal — compounds.
+Twenty-five years of patterns — almost all of it UK legal — compounds.
 Diluting across other sectors would forfeit most of the value.

-Started in search around 2005, when SEO was still mostly link directories, keyword stuffing and PageRank arithmetic.
-Worked agency-side through the era of Panda, Penguin and Hummingbird — mid-2010s, when Google started seriously punishing low-quality content and rewarding genuine expertise.
-That shaped how I think about content: depth and credibility compound, shortcuts decay.
+I started in search — and in the legal industry — in 2001, when SEO was still mostly link directories, keyword stuffing and PageRank arithmetic.
+That early grounding shaped how I think about content: depth and credibility compound, shortcuts decay.

 The frame I bring to every law firm engagement.